federal-geospatial-platform/CDTK-Documentation/docs/source/index.rst

 Help resources
 --------------

 Support is provided by GeoDiscovery's Data Dissemination Team.
 To be able to use the CDTK, the user must be added to the CDTK registry.
-The support is provided to all federal public servants, with a priority to the CCMEO users.
+The support is provided to all federal public servants, with a priority to CCMEO users.
 Please reach us at geodiscoverydatadissemination-diffusiondesdonneesgeodecouverte@nrcan-rncan.gc.ca for support.

 Contents
 --------